Study: Straight Women Are Having Fewer Orgasms Because of Their Useless Partners

 Photo by Mosuno via Stocksy

-According to a new study published last week in the Archives of Sexual Behavior, lesbians confirm the so-called "elusive female orgasm" is really not that hard to find.
+According to a study published in 2017 in the Archives of Sexual Behavior, lesbians confirm the so-called "elusive female orgasm" is really not that hard to find.

 There's plenty of research literature and women's magazine articles that suggest men orgasm more often than women.
 A team of researchers from Chapman University and the Kinsey Institute, however, took their investigation into orgasm frequency a step further by seeing how often gay men, lesbians, and bisexuals, in addition to straight men and women, report climaxing.
 (It's only the second study on orgasm frequency to recruit a large sample of gay, lesbian and bisexual women.
 The first focused on singles, whereas the current study focuses on people in a relationship.)
 They also aimed to understand what behaviors and practices were potentially linked to orgasm frequency.